Nullable value types (C# Programming Guide)

 Beginning with C# 7.0, you can use pattern matching to both examine and get a value of a nullable type:

 if (x is int valueOfX) y = valueOfX;.

 The default value of

 Use the GetValueOrDefault(T) method to return either the assigned value, or the provided default value if the value of the nullable type is

 Use the null-coalescing operator,

-??, to assign a value to an underlying type based on a value of the nullable type:
+??, to assign a value to a variable of an underlying value type based on a nullable-type value:

 int? x = null; int y = x ?? -1;.
 In the example, since

-If a user-defined conversion is defined between two data types, the same conversion can also be used with the nullable versions of these data types.
+If a user-defined conversion is defined between two value types, the same conversion can also be used with the corresponding nullable types.

-Nested nullable types are not allowed.
+Nested nullable value types are not allowed.
 The following line doesn't compile: